-Waku Lodge is one of the most popular places to stay near Canaima National Park; it’s located near the lagoon offering views of the area’s seven waterfalls.
-There are 19 rooms and one suite, and each room has its own balcony.
-Waku Lodge’s tour packages include flights to and from Canaima, lodging, sightseeing, expeditions, and all meals.
+Wakü Lodge is one of the most popular places to stay near Canaima National Park; it’s located near the lagoon offering views of the area’s seven waterfalls.
+There are 19 rooms, one suite, and each room has its own balcony.
+Wakü Lodge’s tour packages include flights to and from Canaima, lodging, sightseeing, expeditions, and all meals.
 Visitors can choose a full-day expedition to Angel Falls or an overnight option.

 What Else Is There To Do Near Angel Falls?

-There are so many impressive sites on the way to Angel Falls that a trip to the Falls is really the cherry on top.
-This part of Venezuela is home to undulating savannas, palm forests, rivers, towering cliffs, and flat-topped table mountains called tepuis.
+There are so many natural wonders and impressive sites on the way to Angel Falls that a trip to the falls is really the cherry on top.
+This part of Venezuela is home to undulating savannas, palm forests, rivers, towering cliffs, and table-top mountains called tepuis.

 Canaima itself is a remote village — its biggest claim to fame is that it is the jumping-off point for exploring Angel Falls.
-But the rest of Canaima National Park is beautiful and well worth exploring.
-At the center, the Laguna de Canaima, a reddish-colored reflective lagoon, features palm trees and pink sandy banks.
+However, the rest of Canaima National Park is beautiful and well worth exploring.
+At the center, the Laguna de Canaima (Canaima Lagoon), a reddish-colored reflective lagoon, features palm trees and pink sandy banks.
 The red and pink hues are due to tannins from decomposing plants over the decades.
-Seven stunning waterfalls tumble from the lagoon, and most tours to Angel Falls include a short boat trip and hike that allow tour goers to explore these other falls as well.
+Seven stunning waterfalls tumble from the lagoon and most tours to Angel Falls include a short boat trip and hike that allow tour goers to explore these other falls as well.

-The park is also home to Uruyen Canyon and the sacred Kavak Caves, which are thought to have been the site of mystic shaman ceremonies.
-Angel-Eco Tours offers hikes from Uruyen to Kavak or vice versa.
+The park is also home to Uruyén Canyon and the sacred Kavak Caves, which are thought to have been the site of mystic shaman ceremonies.
+Angel-Eco Tours offers hikes from Uruyén to Kavak or vice versa.
 The trip to the waterfalls of Kavak includes hiking, wading, and swimming in the canyons before reaching the powerful waterfalls that tumble in the distance.
-The hike from Uruyen to Kavak is about 5 miles and takes roughly 3 hours to complete at a leisurely pace.
-To access the caves requires an additional 1.5-mile walk on slightly steeper terrain.
+The hike from Uruyén to Kavak is about 5 miles and takes roughly 3 hours to complete at a leisurely pace.
+Accessing the caves requires an additional 1.5-mile walk on slightly steeper terrain.